Charities fundraiser: job description

 Fundraising for a charity can be an immensely satisfying job.
 It is particularly well-suited to those who are looking for flexible or family-friendly work.

-Any degree is acceptable for entry into the profession.
-Qualifications in the following subjects may be particularly helpful:
+For graduates, any degree is acceptable for entry into the profession.
+However, qualifications in the following subjects may be particularly helpful:

 - business studies